AndroidPillars/Dart/DartInDetail.md

 - The statically typed languages are those which check the variable types during compile time including languages like C, C++, Java, Swift, and Kotlin.
 - In Static programming languages, data types are known and checked during the compile time itself.
 - But in Dynamic programming languages data types are checked only at the run-time includes languages like JS, Python R.
+- Now coming to Dart, It is a Statically typed programming language.
-- Dart offers a dynamic variable that is checked at runtime, also you can store any type of data in dynamic at runtime.
+- Dart also offers a dynamic variable that is checked during the runtime, also you can store any type of data in dynamic at runtime.
 - Now we can say that Dart is a statically typed language with the perk of dynamically typed programming languages.
 - Mean Dart is an optionally typed programming language that offers both static and dynamic.

+## JIT(Just-In-Time) VS AOT(Ahead-of-Time)

+- __JIT compiler__ converts program source code into native machine code just before program execution.
+- It can be used to improve performance speed and improve application runtime.
+- __AOT compiler__ works by compiling your code before it is delivered to whatever runtime environment runs the code.
+- The __AOT compiler__ is typically used when the app is ready to be deployed to either an appstore or an in-house production backend.
+- The major difference that exists between Ahead-Of-Time and Just-In-Time compilation is the time in which the compilation happens.

+## Dart

+- It is a open source and powerful language very similar to Oops.
+- It is a Statically typed programming language (i.e.) If we define a variable as String, We cannot assign other Values like Int, Bool, etc..
+- Dart also supports a dynamic variable that is checked during the runtime.
+- It is also a compiled programming Language (i.e.) It supports Two Types of Compilation -> AOT(Ahead of Time during Development time) and JIT(Just in Time during Production Mode)

 ## Enum(Enumeration)